-UMB.
-UMB's mission is to "improve the human condition and serve the public good of Maryland and society at-large through education, research, clinical care, and service."
-Our proposed DSW program is consistent with this mission and the values of health equity and social justice espoused by our campus.
-Within our State, UMB remains a preeminent research institution, with a mission of educating health care professionals, conducting applied research, and providing excellent clinical care to the citizens of Maryland.
+Our proposed DSW program is consistent with the mission and the values of health equity and social justice espoused by our university.
+Within our state, UMB remains a preeminent research institution, with a mission of educating health care professionals, conducting applied research, and providing excellent clinical care to the citizens of Maryland.
 Our proposed DSW program will improve the human condition, promote entrepreneurship and interprofessional collaboration that will nurture our communities, evolve our methods of care, and promote the overall wellbeing of our citizens.
 Doctorate-level training will enhance the professionalism and knowledge of social work practitioners, assuring accountability in their clinical work while promoting social justice and health equity for those they serve.
+The skills addressed in a DSW are different from those in a Ph.D. program and are tailored to improve the clinical practice rather than be directed at research.